Skip to content

 Given that most plan sponsors lack the requisite investment-related experience, it is quite common for the fiduciaries to engage outside assistance.
 If you don’t have the internal resources to properly evaluate the number and types of asset classes that are appropriate for your participants and/or to track then performance and costs associated with each designated investment alternative (DIA), then you should consider engaging third-party assistance.
 Unless you have properly delegated your investment-related duties to an “investment manager,” then you should designate at least one person on the plan committee to work with an investment professional to ensure the DIAs are prudently selected and monitored, and if necessary, replaced.

-Retirement Plan Investment Process
+Retirement Investment Plan Chart

 A prudent investment selection process begins with an objective approach to reviewing each investment option that is being considered for the investment line-up, taking into consideration the performance of a fund relative to its peers, market benchmarks and expenses.
 Most plans elect to adopt an investment policy statement (IPS) to provide a consistent and repeatable process for selecting, monitoring and replacing the plan’s DIAs.